Atom Egoyan: Career

 Beginning in September 2006, Egoyan taught at the University of Toronto for three years.
 He joined the Faculty of Arts and Science as the Dean's Distinguished Visitor in theatre, film, music, and visual studies.
 He subsequently taught at Ryerson University.
 In 2006, he received the Master of Cinema Award of the International Filmfestival Mannheim-Heidelberg.

+His film Adoration (2008) has been adapted into an opera by Mary Kouyoumdjian and librettist Royce Vavrek.
+It premiered in New York in 2024 and is set to be presented again by LA Opera in 2025.

 In 2009, he directed the erotic thriller Chloe, which was theatrically released by Sony Pictures Classics on March 26, 2010.
-This film grossed $3 million in box office sales in the United States and became one of the higher-grossing specialty films of the year in the United States.
+This film grossed $3 million in limited theatrical release in the United States, which was generally considered respectable for an arthouse film release in the early 2010's.
 Several months after the DVD/Blu-ray release of Chloe, Egoyan said that Chloe had made more money than any of his previous films.
 The success of Chloe led Egoyan to receive many scripts of erotic thrillers.

-In 2012, he directed a production of Martin Crimp's Cruel and Tender, starring Khanjian, at Canadian Stage in Toronto.